 Kid Actors consisting of Amy O’Neill, Robert Oliveri, Thomas Brown & Jared Rushton all did a great job for their respective performances as the kids.

-Joe Johnston (Captain America: The First Avenger, October Sky) makes his directorial debut, he did a good job directing the movie.
+Joe Johnston (The Rocketeer, Captain America: The First Avenger, October Sky) makes his directorial debut, he did a good job directing the movie.

 Late composer James Horner (Titanic, Star Trek II: The Wrath Of Khan, The Mask Of Zorro, Avatar) did a good job orchestrating the music.
 He also incorporated a track from Looney Tunes.
 If you have no clue what it is, the tune is called, “Powerhouse B.”